jelena-rota/galvanic-cell/README.md

 **About**

-Electrochemical cell animation using JavaScript and Paper.js framework is a learning tool for electrochemistry students, that helps better understand processes taking place in the electrochemical cell.
+Electrochemical cell animation made using JavaScript and Paper.js framework is a learning tool for electrochemistry students that helps better understand processes taking place in the electrochemical cell.
 <br></br>

 **Animation link**